BorisTheBrave/sylves/docs/articles/concepts/bounds.md

 Most of these methods will also accept a `null` bound, meaning the entire grid.

-If you know the exact class of a bound, you can use that type instead of `IBound`.
-Most bounds have useful methods and constructors on them.
+If you know the specific class of a bound, you can use that type instead of `IBound`.
+Most bounds have useful methods and constructors on them, and implement `IEnumerable<Cell>` to easily get the cells within.

 ## Bounded grids